Uncategorized

 Wardrobing

-Featured near the front in the introduction to the catalogue, “wardrobing” illustrations put entire looks together and really sold the whole idea of Banana Republic.
+Featured near the front in the introduction to the catalogue, inspirational “wardrobing” illustrations put entire looks together and really sold the sense of adventure and romance that defined Banana Republic.
 Here are some of the best examples.

 From the Fall 1985 “Down Under” catalogue: “One-way boomerangs for war and hunting have been used in Africa and India and even Arizona, by the Hopi Indians.
 But the returning boomerang–the world’s image of the dinkum item–is found only Down Under.
 The aborigines employed it to imitate hawks, driving game birds into nets hung from […]